MicrosoftDocs/PlayReady/Docs/Packaging/mp4-based-formats-supported-by-playready-clients.md

 - MP4 based asset.
 CMAF preferred.
 - DASH manifest.
 - Same keys along the asset - Keys not changing over time.
 - Same single key for all tracks and representations (bitrates), or different keys for different tracks and representations (bitrates).
-For example, use a different key can be used for all the video tracks above 1080p, to restrict access to the 4K resolution to certain clients.
+For example, a different key can be used for all the video tracks above 1080p to restrict access to the 4K resolution for certain clients.

 #### Supported